Building Your Personal Resilience as a Manager

-Examining your personal resilience
+Examining your own personal resilience

 Here are some questions to ask yourself as you examine your own personal resilience and way to keep yourself recharged.
 Do you:

-- Take care of yourself by monitoring how you react to overload, adversity, and stress?
+- take care of yourself by monitoring how you react to overload, adversity, and stress.

-- Try to influence the outcomes of the changes going on around you?
+- try to influence the outcomes of the changes going on around you?

-- See change as instrumental in opening up new, fulfilling pathways for living?
+- see change as instrumental in opening up new, fulfilling pathways for living?

-- View your work and personal life as important and worthwhile enough to warrant your ongoing commitment and attention to each as separate and distinct?
+- view your work and personal life as important and worthwhile enough to warrant your ongoing commitment and attention to each as separate and distinct?

-- Evaluate and maintain your personal and professional boundaries?
+- evaluate and maintain your personal and professional boundaries?

-- Understand the power of engaging and empowering others, finding win-win solutions, and establishing personal support systems?
+- understand the power of engaging and empowering others, finding win-win solutions, and establishing personal support systems?

 If you said yes to these questions, you probably have a strong sense of resilience.
-However, if you feel there may be room for improvement, it is possible to work toward greater personal resiliency.
+However, if you feel there may be room for improvement, it is possible to work towards greater personal resiliency.